Associate Dean for Academic Affairs

 Ph.D., School Psychology, University of Texas at Austin, 1999

 M.F.C.C., Marriage, Family, and Child Counseling, University of Southern California, 1994

 Jones, J.M.
 (Ed.)
 (2009).
 The psychology of multiculturalism in schools: A primer for practice, training, and research.
 Bethesda, MD: National Association of School Psychologists.

-Jones, J.M. (in press, 2016).
+Jones, J.M.
+(2016).
 Interdisciplinary interventions with collective impact: A vision for the future.
 In E. Lopez, S. Nahari, and S. Proctor (Eds.).
 Handbook of Multicultural School Psychology: An interdisciplinary perspective, 2nd Ed.
 Mahwah, NJ : Erlbaum.

 Jones, J.M.
 (2015) Culturally responsive interpersonal psychotherapy with children and adolescents.
 In H.T.
 Prout & A. Fedewa (Eds.)
 Counseling and psychotherapy with children and adolescents: Theory and practice for school and clinical settings, 5th ed.
 Hoboken, NJ: Wiley and sons.